 The FCA (Financial Conduct Authority) Sustainability Disclosure Requirements and investment labels are central to UK sustainable finance.
-This hub brings together The Planet Brief's guides on SDR (Sustainability Disclosure Requirements) labels, fund greenwashing, ESG (environmental, social and governance) funds, sustainable ETFs (exchange-traded funds), green pensions and sustainable investing terminology.
+These guides explain SDR (Sustainability Disclosure Requirements) labels, fund greenwashing, ESG (environmental, social and governance) funds, sustainable ETFs (exchange-traded funds), green pensions and sustainable investing terminology.

 | Guide | Best for | What it helps you understand |